What is Faculty Governance?

 What is Senate-Talk?

 Senate-Talk is a listserv designed for discussions of business before the Senate, or business faculty wish to see before the Senate.
 You must subscribe to be on this list.
-Go to https://mailman.sonoma.edu/mailman/listinfo/senate-talk.
+In your SSU Gmail, click on the square of dots at the upper right corner.
+Choose Groups.
+Search for Senate-Talk and ask to subscribe.
 You do not need to be a member of the Senate or serve on any faculty governance committee to be subscribed to Senate-Talk.
 Just remember, Senate-Talk is a listserv, and does not always reflect the actual work of the Senate or faculty governance.